 There are several types of ads that may appear during or next to your videos when you've turned on video monetisation.

-The table below reflects ad options available in YouTube Studio, where you can control placement of ads to appear before ('pre'), during ('mid') or after ('post') the video.
+The table below reflects ad options available in YouTube Studio, where you can control placement of ads before ('pre'), during ('mid') or after ('post') the video.

 |Video ad format||Description||Platform||Spec|

 |Skippable video ads allow viewers to skip ads after 5 seconds.||Computer, mobile devices, TV and game consoles||Plays in video player (option to skip after 5 seconds).|

 |Non-skippable video ads must be watched before a video can be viewed.||Computer, mobile devices, TV and game consoles||

 15 or 20 seconds in length, depending on regional standards.